-What Is an ESA?
+What Is a Coverdell ESA?

-- Purchasing a computer or Internet access for the use of a student (as well as the student’s family) during the years that the student is in school
+- Purchasing a computer or Internet access for the use of a student (as well as the student’s family) during the years the student is in school

 - Special needs services